-Vehicle Appearance and Operation: The Physical Plant Department has the authority to park (impound) a College vehicle with mechanical problems if operating the vehicle could result in a hazard to other vehicles or pedestrians.
+Vehicle Appearance and Operation: The Department of Facilities Management has the authority to park (impound) a College vehicle with mechanical problems if operating the vehicle could result in a hazard to other vehicles or pedestrians.
 The vehicle will remain impounded until such deficiencies are corrected.
 Each department should develop a checklist to be updated monthly to make sure the vehicle is in an acceptable condition to drive.
 An example of a checklist is included in this policy.
 Vehicles should be inspected monthly to ensure that the exterior appearance is kept at the highest standard.
 This is in reference to dents, paint damage, a vehicle in need of washing, and so on.

 College vehicles should be road worthy, carry proof of insurance and emergency phone numbers.
-The Fleet mechanic must approve the condition of a vehicle.
+The College's fleet mechanic must approve the condition of a vehicle.

-Monthly Vehicle Checks: The Transportation Department is responsible for monthly checks of the following:
+Monthly Vehicle Checks: The Department of Facilities Management is responsible for monthly checks of the following: